Account Search Logout

 “Is there a man among us?”
 Eadaoin speaks over her shoulder and grunts when no one says a word.
 “Nothing nice to say about your Lion now, have you?”

-“We got one man that we know of here,” a woman grouses.
+“We got one man that we know of here,” a woman speaks out.

 Eadaoin snaps, “Who said that?”